mwrnd/innova2_xcku15p_ddr4_bram_gpio/README.md

-# Innova-2 Flex XCKU15P XDMA DDR4 and GPIO Demo
+# Innova-2 Flex XCKU15P XDMA PCIe DDR4 GPIO Demo

 This is a simple [Vivado 2021.2](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-2.html) project for the [Innova-2 Flex SmartNIC MNV303212A-ADL](https://www.nvidia.com/en-us/networking/ethernet/innova-2-flex/) that implements DDR4 and a GPIO output to one of the LEDs.
 The other LED is connected to a divided down clock and blinks every couple of seconds.